Yuxi-Labs/fishpie/README.md

 A modern, web-native integrated development environment for writing code, domain-specific languages and more.

+## Language, highlighting, hover, and completions

+Fishpie ships with a lightweight, client-side language system.
+Built-in providers include plaintext, Markdown, HTML, CSS/SCSS, JavaScript, TypeScript, and a simple Story format.
+Each provider can supply:

+- tokenization for syntax highlighting
+- hover tooltips for quick docs
+- basic completions (Ctrl+Space) for IntelliSense-like suggestions

+Language is inferred strictly from the filename (Lang = filetype).
+The editor ignores manual language overrides and uses the file extension mapping defined in `src/fish/language/registry.ts`.
+To get highlighting/hover/completions, provide a filename via the workspace URL (e.g. `/workspace/untitled?filename=page.md`) or via the `filename` prop on `FishEditor`.

 ## Editor sizing (line numbers, gutter, caret)

 The canvas-based `FishEditor` exposes CSS variables you can tweak to adjust line numbers, gutter width, caret size, and line height without changing code.
 These variables are scoped to the `.fish-editor` class.